‘The Grandest House in County Down’

 Hillsborough Castle has been a grand family home and is now the official home of the Secretary of State for Northern Ireland, and a royal residence.
 Members of the Royal Family stay at Hillsborough when visiting Northern Ireland.

-Viewed by some as a politically neutral venue, Hillsborough has played an important role in the Peace Process in Northern Ireland since the 1980s.
+As a venue for negotiations and political meetings, Hillsborough has played an important role in the Peace Process in Northern Ireland since the 1980s.

 In 2014, Historic Royal Palaces took over the running of Hillsborough Castle and Gardens and began an ambitious project to restore the house and gardens to its former glory.